Saturday, December 29, 2007

 The decision to use labor cost as government’s addition to GDP is a sensible compromise in the computation of GDP.
 Since the objective of computing GDP is to measure our productive capacity, government work should not be ignored.
 No attempt is made to differentiate between one type of government labor and another.
 When services are bought in common as they are with government they could be for anything.

 On April 1, 2005 the Washington Post published an article about a Congressional investigation: “Cost of Cisneros Probe Nears $21 million Over 10 years.”
 Cisneros was President Clinton’s Secretary of Housing and Urban Development way back in 1995.
 Congress authorized an independent counsel investigation after allegations that Cisneros lied about payments to his mistress.
 After 4 years and $10.3 million dollars of investigation, Cisneros pleaded guilty.
-That was in 1999, but the investigation continued in order to investigate if anyone attempted to obstruct justice, the Washington Post reported.
+That was in 1999, but the Washington Post reported the investigation continued in order to investigate if anyone attempted to obstruct justice.
 The continued probe added another $10.7 million to the expense, hence the caption “$21 million over 10 years”.

-We could say America would be better off if the money used on the Cisneros investigation went into medical research or highway construction, but that is different from saying government should reduce its total expenditures, or even that it wasted money.
+We could say America would be better off if the money used on the Cisneros probe went into medical research or highway construction, but that is different from saying government should reduce its total expenditures, or even that it wasted money.
 Either expenditure pumps $21 million into the economy and any cut in government spending whether it is for medical research, highway construction or Cisneros probes will reduce GDP and harm employment.
-Government is a major employer and even though the government has money to pursue what appears like a political vendetta, as in the Cisneros case, America needs government that is actively creating jobs.
+Government is a major employer and even though the government has money to pursue what appears like a political vendetta America needs government that is actively creating or inventing jobs.

-The current expenditures of government add up to $5.659 trillion in 2012 or nearly 35 percent as large as Gross Domestic Product.
-It is a big enough share to think that government spending by all levels of government provides a mighty engine of employment.
+Current production by our federal, state and local government add up to $5.321 trillion in 2024 or nearly 10.6 percent of Gross Domestic Product.
+It is a big enough share to think that government production by all levels of government provides a mighty engine of employment.
 All this spending is supported by taxes and borrowing.
 Taxes reduce private spending and job creation, but those in government are experts at spending all their revenue as fast as they can.
 They run deficits and make debt finance a way to pep up employment and put off higher taxes.
 The federal government can borrow but also controls the money supply so it can create money to cover its spending and put off collecting taxes.
 Local governments can use bond-funded projects to speed up and enlarge spending in the near term and let the growth in property values and higher property taxes pay for capital projects in the future.

 Government creates many jobs both in and out of government but the jobs it has for those on government payrolls has lots of work that develop and support specialized skills and careers in life science, physical science, social science, finance, law, corrections, and transportation.
 Some of the work is not done anywhere else and requires government funding.
 We are excluding the jobs in education or public hospitals.

 Many of the government’s specialized and professional jobs require college degree training but especially baccalaureate degree training, and that is without mention of the millions of jobs in education, since we are only discussing government excluding education.
-Nearly 40 percent of jobs in the Federal Government require BA degree skills or higher; 33 percent in state government; 17.5 in local government.
+Nearly 34.3 percent of jobs in the federal government require BA degree skills or higher; 44.8 percent in state government; 21.7 in local government.

-In life science occupations, conservation scientists, zoologists, foresters, epidemiologists have more jobs in government than all other private sector jobs combined, a total of almost 35 thousand jobs.
-Soil and plant scientists have 2.8 thousand jobs; microbiologists 4.7 thousand jobs.
-In the physical sciences, astronomers, atmospheric and space scientists, environmental scientists and hydrologists depend on government to maintain work that supported 44.2 thousand jobs in 2012.
-In the social sciences 90 percent of forensic scientists work for government 11.3 thousand jobs.
-Nearly 35 percent of all social scientists work in government, almost 80 thousand jobs.
-Over half of political scientists and nearly half of economists work in government jobs.
-The percentages apply to those actually working as political scientists and economists and not those teaching at schools and universities.
+In life science occupations, conservation scientists, zoologists, foresters, epidemiologists, soil and plant scientists have 22 percent of jobs in government.
+In physical science occupations, astronomers, atmospheric and space scientists, environmental scientists and hydrologists 31 percent of the jobs depend on government to maintain their work and support jobs.
+In social science occupations, geographers, historians, political scientists have 36 percent of jobs in government.
+In economics, 52 percent of economists work in government jobs, although the percentage applies to those actually working as economists and not those teaching at public schools and universities.
 They are counted as faculty in education totals.

-Counselors and social workers have 249.9 thousand jobs on government payrolls for those working as practitioners, but many work in health care where government supported or subsidized health care supports another 375.7 thousand jobs.
-Those totals do not count those teaching and working at schools and universities where there are 260.2 thousand more jobs.
+Counselors and social workers have 524.3 thousand jobs on government payrolls for those working as practitioners, but many work in health care where government supported or subsidized health care supports another 1.261 million jobs.
+Those totals do not count those teaching and working at schools and universities where there are 475.4 thousand more jobs.
 Counselors and social workers owe their employment to government.

-Outside of the office bureaucracies there were 286 thousand jobs in 2012 on government payrolls as agricultural inspector, construction and building inspector, highway maintenance worker, power plant operator, and water and sewage treatment plant operator.
-More work in government transportation jobs with 2012 totals of 21.9 thousand air traffic controllers, 2.3 thousand ambulance drivers, 133.9 thousand bus drivers, 8.1 thousand subway and street car drivers, 22.7 thousand heavy and tractor trailer truck drivers, 2.9 thousand bridge and lock tenders and a few more.
+Outside of government office bureaucracies there are 178.2 thousand jobs like agricultural inspector, construction and building inspector, highway maintenance worker, power plant operator, water and sewage treatment plant operator where jobs are on government payrolls.
+Over 185.1 thousand work in government transportation jobs such as air traffic controllers, ambulance drivers, transit and intercity bus drivers, subway and street car drivers, bridge and lock tenders, and traffic inspectors among other jobs.

-Do not forget the postal service where 605 thousand still work as of 2012 doing 509 thousand jobs as postmasters, postal clerks, mail sorters, processors, processing machine operators and letter carriers among other jobs.
+Finally, there are postal service occupations where 502.5 thousand work in specialized postal occupations as postmasters, postal clerks, mail carriers, mail sorters, processors and machine operators, production, planning and expediting clerks, and shipping, receiving and inventory clerks.
 Remember too we are talking about civilian employment so the armed forces are not included here.

 Wednesday, December 19, 2007